contentjet/contentjet-api/README.md

 SMTP_AUTH_PASS=your-smtp-pass
 ```

-Environment variables can either be exported directly or you may optionally create a `.env` file in the root of the project and specify them there.
+Environment variables can either be exported directly or you may optionally create a `.env` file in the root of the repository and specify them there.
 Note any _exported_ variables will take precedence over those defined in `.env`.
 See [dotenv](https://github.com/motdotla/dotenv) for more details.

 ### 3. Database migration